Artificial Intelligence

 Understanding Knowledge Bases

-An AWS Knowledge Base is to Bedrock as the Retrieval component is to LangChain🦜🔗.
+An AWS Knowledge Base is to Amazon Bedrock as the Retrieval component is to LangChain🦜🔗.
 Both offer tools to perform RAG, but Knowledge Bases pair nicely with your Bedrock models, and offer a managed RAG solution that you can quickly standup in front of your foundation models.
 If you're not already familiar with what I'm talking about, I'll catch you up.
 Large language models are rad.
 When used correctly, the information they string together can be profoundly useful, and when given enough "context" alongside clear instruction, we've found these models are capable of integrating that "context" to a similar effect as if it was a traditional ML model trained on the same data.

 the problem...